 “I’ve always cared about protecting the environment,” says Windsor.
 “These days, I am far more concerned about the state of our planet.
 I often think about the planet my children and grandchildren will be left with and I’m driven to do what I can to be part of the solution.
-I am an optimist too, and believe we can turn things around, but it has to be all hands on deck.”
+I am an optimist too and believe we can turn things around, but it has to be all hands on deck.”

 LEAF’s goal is to help foodservice operators make the best choices to reduce their environmental impact.
-Their accredited consultants review ten key areas, and offer three levels of certification to restaurants demonstrating environmental and sustainable practices.
+Their accredited consultants review ten key areas and offer three levels of certification to restaurants demonstrating environmental and sustainable practices.
 They offer resources, help identify rebates and incentives, and promote partnerships.
 In addition, the organization presents the LEAF and Eco-Innovator awards at the RC Show, to provide national recognition to businesses that have made significant changes.

 The benefits of LEAF certification include lower costs, lower emissions, industry recognition and customer appeal.
 And the message is spreading.
-Windsor is happy with what LEAF has accomplished in its first ten years, but is already planning for the next decade.
-“Our organization has identified some strategic goals and initiative to ensure we’re able to expand our reach and impact exponentially.
+Windsor is happy with what LEAF has accomplished in its first ten years but is already planning for the next decade.
+“Our organization has identified some strategic goals and initiatives to ensure we’re able to expand our reach and impact exponentially.
 We will continue to help current businesses reduce their environmental impact, but also look at ways to reach those just starting their careers in the industry and ensure sustainability education is accessible.”

-When asked if she could pick one thing for foodservice operators to do to improve their sustainability (besides get accredited by LEAF, naturally), Windsor’s answer was to look for ways to reduce energy use and ultimately, emissions.
+When asked if she could pick one thing for foodservice operators to do to improve their sustainability (besides getting accredited by LEAF, naturally), Windsor’s answer was to look for ways to reduce energy use and ultimately, emissions.
 “That’s a broad answer, but there are so many ways and opportunities to achieve that.”